unicorne/scc2425/docs/labs/proj1/index.md

 `docker run -ti --net=host smduarte/tomcat10`

+**Note:**

-**Note:** Make sure nothing is already using port 8080 in your host machine.
+Make sure nothing is already using port 8080 in your host machine.
+In Windows and macOS, make sure you have latest docker version and have `Host Networking` enabled in Settings.

 Once Tomcat10 is running, you can access the Tomcat10 manager app via: